C. Walter Nichols

+Early life and education

+Nichols was born in Brooklyn on June 19, 1875 and, like his father, studied at the Brooklyn Polytechnic Institute.
+He graduated from Cornell University with an E.E. degree in 1896.
+In 1958, Nichols received an honorary doctor of commercial science degree from New York University.

+Career

+In addition to helping his father form the General Chemical Company and the Allied Chemical & Dye Corporation, Nichols became president of the Nichols Copper Company in 1917.
+The subsidiary was eventually sold to Phelps Dodge.
+At the age of almost sixty, he founded the Nichols Engineering and Research Company, which became a world leader in incinerator and waste system technology.
+In late 1934, their first municipal sewage solids incinerator was installed in Dearborn, Michigan.

 Pleasantdale Chateau

 Nichols acquired a number of contiguous farms in 1912 and created a 40 acre estate with formal gardens in West Orange.
 The Nichols family used the property as a summer weekend retreat and occupied a small farmhouse.
 But after a number of years, the family desired a larger home.
 In the 1920s, Nichols set out to build his country estate, preferring the Norman style of architecture from the south of England and the north of France.
 He hired Augustus N. Allen as his architect and the two toured Europe to seek out Norman style buildings and designed Pleasantdale Chateau.
 The exterior of the house, which was completed in 1933, is of the Norman half-timber and stucco character, while the interior reflects a number of period styles.